Sneaker679/geodpy/docs/class_documentation/func_expr_to_lambda.md

 RETURNS - lambda: typing.Callable ~~ Lambda function to be used for numerical solving.

 PARAMETERS:
-- coordinates: `geodpy.Coordinates` ~~ Coordinates system to be used for the conversion of the expression.
+- coordinates: `geodpy.coordinates.Coordinates` ~~ Coordinates system to be used for the conversion of the expression.
 - expression: `sympy.Function` ~~ Expression to be converted.